anhnguyen-98/project4-JSToDoList/README.md

 # project4-JSToDoList
-This is my own fourth project about a simple Todo app.
-It was built with Javascript.
+This is my own fourth project about a simple Todo app, which was built with Javascript.